 Tech and the internet have created a wonderful permissionless society for historically marginalized groups.
 If you have kids, please teach them everything you can about the permissionless society.
 There are no gatekeepers.

-10) Read The Best Selling Personal Finance Book
+10) Read The Best Book On How To Become A Millionaire

-After spending 30 years working in finance, writing about finance, and studying finance, I’m certain Buy This, Not That will help you create more wealth and purpose.
-Becoming a millionaire is within your reach with the proper education.
+After spending 30 years working in finance, writing about finance, and studying finance, I'm certain Millionaire Milestones will help you create more wealth and purpose.
+Becoming a millionaire is within your reach if you invest in yourself.

 You Are The Inevitable Millionaire